davidhi7/ddcci-plasmoid/README.md

 Right-click your desktop > click *Add widgets* > search for *Display Brightness* and add the widget to your desktop or panels.

 ## Common issues

 #### The output of `ddcutil detect` starts with `Unable to open directory /sys/bus/i2c/devices/i2c--1: No such file or directory`

 This is a bug in older ddcutil versions which it is fixed in ddcutil v1.4.1.
 In some cases, it may cause the backend to fail.

 ## History

+#### v0.1.8 2023-08-26

+* Ignore monitors if `VCP version` detection failed by ddcutil (#39)

 #### v0.1.7 2023-08-22